ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-line-discount.md

 - **Distribution channel** - self-explanatory
 - **Current line discount** - The current discount should not be changed if it satisfies the conditions and has the same priority as the determined top discount.

-@@name filters all discounts that match these criteria.
+@@name filters all discounts from level 1 that match these criteria.
 When a discount is defined with a blank value for the Customer, the discount applies to **all** customers.
 The same goes for Customer Type, Product, From Date To Date, MinQuantity, MaxQuantity, Enterprise Company, Price List, etc.

 Generally, the algorithm is the following:

-- @@name filters the discounts.
+- @@name filters the discounts from level 1.
-- Among the remaining discounts, the one with the highest priority is selected.
+- Among the remaining level 1 discounts, the one with the highest priority is selected.
 If there is more than one price within the same highest priority, the newer one is selected (the one with later From Date).
 - If a current line discount is provided and it satisfies the conditions and has the same priority as the selected one, then the current line discount is selected.

 So, after the selection process, one and only one discount is selected and applied to the document line.

 ## Filtering conditions

+- Discount Discount Level == 1
 - Discount From Date is empty or <= required Date
 - Discount To Date is empty or >= required Date
 - Discount Product is empty or equal to required Product